Carlisle Indian Industrial School: Curricula and extracurricular programs

 Carlisle curricula included subjects such as English, math, history, drawing and composition.
 Students also learned trade and work skills such as farming and manufacturing.
 Older students used their skills to help build new classrooms and dormitories.
 Carlisle students produced a variety of weekly and monthly newspapers and other publications that were considered part of their "industrial training," or preparing for work in the larger economy.
 Marianne Moore was a teacher at Carlisle before she became one of America's leading poets.
 Music was a part of the program, and many students studied classical instruments.
 The Carlisle Indian Band earned an international reputation.

 Native American teachers eventually joined the faculty, such as Ho-Chunk artist Angel DeCora, taught students about Native American art and heritage and fought harsh assimilation methods.
 Students were instructed in Christianity and expected to attend a local church, but had their choice among those in town.
 Carlisle students were required to attend a daily service and two services on Sundays.
 Students were expected to participate in various extracurricular activities.
 In addition to the YMCA and King's Daughters Circle, the girls could choose between the Mercer Literary Society and the Susan Longstreth Society.
 The boys had a choice of the Standard Literary Society or the Invincible Debating Society.

 A summer camp was established in the mountains at Pine Grove Furnace State Park, near a place called Tagg's Run.
 Students lived in tents and picked berries, hunted and fished.
 Luther Standing Bear recalled: "In 1881, after the school closed for the summer vacation, some of the boys and girls were placed out in farmers' homes to work throughout the summer.
 Those who remained at school were sent to the mountains for a vacation trip.
 I was among the number.
 When we reached our camping place, we pitched out tents like soldiers all in a row.
 Captain Pratt brought along a lot of feathers and some sinew, and we made bows and arrows.
 Many white people came to visit the Indian camp, and seeing us shooting with the bow and arrow, they would put nickels and dimes in a slot of wood and set them up for us to shoot at.
 If we knocked the money from the stick, it was ours.
 We enjoyed this sport very much, as it brought a real home thrill to us."

-The Indian club or Pelhwan Meel is an exercise equipment tool of Persian origin introduced from India..